roelzkie15/python-microservices-patterns/saga-orchestration-example/README.md

     {"uuid": "080435ac-fce7-4e91-8880-30b8a277d830", "name": "Slot 1", "status": "available"}
     ```

-    Since reservation failed it will set back again to _available_ status.
+    Since reservation _failed_ it will rollback the parking status back to _available_.
+So we can start requesting another booking request for this parking slot again.

 1. On **Billing Service** bash session: